Vivo Y36 price in Pakistan July 2023

-The Vivo Y21 is now available on the market with amazing features....
+Vivo has introduced the V29 Pro, which will be available soon on...

-The Vivo Y36 is a mid-range smartphone that has recently been launched with great features.
+The Vivo Y36 is now available for purchase on the market with impressive features.

-The device has a 6.8-inch IPS LCD capacitive touchscreen display with a resolution of 1080 x 2408 pixels and a refresh rate of 90 Hz.
+It comes with a Qualcomm Snapdragon 680 4G (6 nm) chipset and a 2.4 GHz octa-core processor.

-The gadget has a Qualcomm Snapdragon 680 4G (6 nm) chipset and a 2.4 GHz octa-core processor.
+The Vivo Y36 includes 4 GB of RAM and 128 GB of built-in storage, which is good enough to download and store a large amount of useful data and files.

-It comes with 8 GB of RAM and 128 GB of internal storage space.
+The device has a 6.64-inch IPS LCD capacitive touchscreen display with a resolution of 1080 x 2400 pixels and a refresh rate of 90 Hz.

-The Vivo Y36 is a great device in terms of cameras.
-The primary camera of the phone is 50 megapixels, while the front-facing camera is 16 megapixels.
-Both cameras perform well in low light because of the night mode feature.
+The Vivo Y36 has a triple camera setup on the rear of the phone with an LED flash.
+The primary camera of the phone is 50 MP, while the front-facing camera is 16 MP.

-The device is powered by a 5000 mAh, non-removable battery that supports fast charging at 44 W.
+The phone is available in three great colours: Meteor Black, Gold, and Aqua Glitter.
+The smartphone has a 5000 mAh non-removable battery with 44 W of rapid charging support.

 Vivo Y36 price in Pakistan